 The aroma and color of saffron make it a popular spice and seasoning in cooking.
 Saffron spice is also used in the medical field because it contains two substances, crocin, and safranal.

 In addition to Yunis, Romans, Chinese, Arabs, and Semite peoples, Iranians introduced saffron to most parts of the world.
 Islamic nations around the Mediterranean were taught the cultivation method between the first and fourth periods of Hijri.

 Exiled Iranians established the first curry containing saffron, followed by Muawiyah.
 North Africa, Spain, and Sicily were among the first areas to cultivate saffron.
-This culture is transmitted by Iranian ethnic groups such as the Russian and the Benotbari.
+This culture is transmitted by Iranian ethnic groups such as the Russians and the Benotbari.

 Plants of this kind were once referred to as the “blood of Hercules”.
 The incense is used to perform incense ceremonies as well as as a protective charm.
 The Phoenicians used to bake a saffron-flavored cake in honor of the fertility goddess Ashrut and called it Zarparan.

 Important points in the quality and taste of saffron

 ✓ Pay attention to these few factors because they are related to the taste, quality, and color of saffron and determine the quality of saffron: